 Before you begin looking at potential investment properties, you’ll want to have your criteria in place.
 Know what you can spend, what you need to make, your geographical preferences, desired home size, and amount of renovations you are willing to take on.
 Make sure you understand the potential future plans for the area and how they will affect property values.

 One of the best ways to find properties, especially as a new investor, is to work with a pro.
-The team at Philly Land Investor buys and sells land in the Philadelphia area and can help you create profits of your own!
+The team at Philly Land Investor buys and sells land in the Nationwide area and can help you create profits of your own!
 Utilize our insight and local experience to help you build a profitable land portfolio.